estheruary/nvim-colorscheme-lavender/README.md

   transparent = {
-    background = false, -- do not render the main background float      = false, -- do not render the background in floating windows sidebar    = false, -- do not render the background in sidebars }, borders     = true, -- render the border between vertical splits
+    background = false, -- do not render the main background float      = false, -- do not render the background in floating windows popup      = false, -- do not render the background in popup menus sidebar    = false, -- do not render the background in sidebars }, borders     = true, -- render the border between vertical splits